c-cube/blag/content/graphics/inside_a_curve.md

-Author: Shuba
+Author: shuba
 Date: 05-12-2012
 Title: The inside of a curve
 Tags: topology,graphics,2D
 Slug: inside-a-curve

-Hi, I am Shuba, and I'll be using this blog to dicuss various computer graphics topics I find interesting.
+Hi, I am shuba, and I'll be using this blog to dicuss various computer graphics topics I find interesting.
 I might also disgress on C++, which is my main programming language.